Voluntary Human Extinction Movement: Reception

 Brian Bethune writes in Maclean's that Knight's logic is "as absurd as it's unassailable".
 However, he doubts Knight's claim that the last survivors of the human race would have pleasant lives and suspects that a "collective loss of the will to live" would prevail.
 In response to Knight's platform, journalist Sheldon Richman argues that humans are "active agents" and can change their behavior.
 He contends that people are capable of solving the problems facing Earth.
 Alan Weisman, author of The World Without Us, suggests a limit of one child per family as a preferable alternative to abstinence from reproduction.

 Katharine Mieszkowski of Salon.com recommends that childless people adopt VHEMT's arguments when facing "probing questions" about their childlessness.
-Writing in the Journal for Critical Animal Studies, Carmen Dell'Aversano notes that VHEMT seeks to renounce children as a symbol of perpetual human progress.
-She casts the movement as a form of "queer oppositional politics" because it rejects perpetual reproduction as a form of motivation.
-She argues that the movement seeks to come to a new definition of "civil order", as Lee Edelman suggested that queer theory should.
-Dell'Aversano believes that VHEMT fulfills Edelman's mandate because they embody the death drive rather than ideas that focus on the reproduction of the past.

-Although Knight's organization has been featured in a book titled Kooks: A Guide to the Outer Limits of Human Belief, The Guardian journalist Oliver Burkeman notes that in a phone conversation Knight seems "rather sane and self-deprecating".
+Knight's organization has been featured in a book titled Kooks: A Guide to the Outer Limits of Human Belief.
+The Guardian journalist Oliver Burkeman said that in a phone conversation Knight seemed "rather sane and self-deprecating".
 Weisman echoes this sentiment, characterizing Knight as "thoughtful, soft-spoken, articulate, and quite serious".
 Philosophers Steven Best and Douglas Kellner view VHEMT's stance as extreme, but they note that the movement formed in response to extreme stances found in "modern humanism".